If you google “video intercom suppliers Melbourne” you’ll come up with 146,000 results! (In 0.64 seconds if you don’t mind).

 Cons: No hardwired Ethernet connection available.
 No wired outputs

 Cost: $299 plus optional accessories such as wifi chime and door locks.
+Installation you can generally do yourself.

 The German designed and manufactured door bird is one of the easiest to use systems I’ve seen.
 An Ethernet connection gives you ultimate speed and stability; noticeably better than what can be achieved with Wi-Fi.